slurmulon/bach/docs/guide.md

 ]
 ```

-Only one `!Play` element is allowed and expected per track, and anything that isn't referenced by the element will be **ignored** during processing.
+Only one `play!` element is allowed and expected per track, and anything that isn't referenced by the element will be **ignored** during processing.

 ## Authoring